jiaaaqi/ip/docs/README.md

 ## Things to Note
 * __Date__ for events and deadlines must be in the format YYYY-MM-DD.
+* `duke.txt` file that stores saved data will be created in the upper directory.
+Please do not change its location.

 ## Command Summary
 Action | Format